Skip to content

 • You lose bowel or bladder control

-• You experience sudden pain after experiencing trauma
+• You experience sudden pain after experiencing physical trauma like a car accident or a fall

 Related conditions to sciatica